 We will always carry your memory in our hearts.
 We loved the hand-written cards and phone calls speaking of your daily activities; summer strawberry picking from a wee age; every holiday packed with yummy food and lots of laughs; the excitement you had for the island festivals; the trips for geoduck and matsutake mushroom hunting; and the adventures down to “the farm” to feed the pigs, check out the turkeys, gather vegetables and watch dad tending the seasons crops.
 You had the biggest smiles, welcoming hugs, and abundant love for each of your grandchildren.
 Always setting the example that living simply, working hard, and loving your family and friends was everything.
 Vashon was the place you called home and we will cherish these moments forever.
 Our Bank Road home was a special place because of YOU

-To plant a tree in memory of Ann Matsumoto, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Ann Matsumoto, please visit our floral store.